 When you’re about to invest in a new building, it’s important to look beyond the build itself.
-For example, when you’re looking at prefab steel building kits, you have to look past the price of the kit itself (which are very cost-effective at Worldwide Steel) to the costs of construction and maintenance … which happen to be two of the strongest reasons for choosing a steel building over traditional wood construction.
+For example, when you’re considering prefab steel building kits, you have to look past the price of the kit itself (which are very cost-effective at Worldwide Steel) to the costs of construction, maintenance, and importantly, the insurance policy.
+This insurance policy aspect is vital, as it factors into the overall affordability of steel structures.

 One area where these benefits combine to be most obvious is in insurance costs.
-Metal building insurance is an important consideration whether you’re going to use your building for commercial or personal purposes, and it should be less expensive than insuring traditional wood-framed construction.
+Metal building insurance is an important consideration whether you’re going to use your building for commercial or personal purposes, and insurance prices should be lower than insuring traditional wood-framed construction.
 This is because the cost of insurance is typically lower for steel structures due to their durability and fire resistance.

 There’s a lot that goes into determining insurance rates for different buildings, which are based primarily on the projected replacement cost of the structure.
-The cost of insurance is influenced by factors such as the building elements (the materials used in the frame, interior and exterior walls – both load-bearing and not –, support beams and joists and roof construction) and fire resistance (the amount of time a passive fire protection system can withstand fire).
+The cost of insurance is influenced by factors such as the building elements (the building materials used in the frame, interior, and exterior walls – both load-bearing and not –, support beams and joists, and roof construction) and fire resistance (the amount of time a passive fire protection system can withstand fire).

-Plus, the difference between insurance rates for Class 3 buildings and Class 4-6 buildings usually isn’t large enough to make up for the added cost of materials, construction, maintenance and so on.
+Moreover, the difference between insurance rates for Class 3 buildings and Class 4-6 buildings usually isn’t large enough to justify the added cost of materials, construction, maintenance, and so on.
 Thus, the overall cost of insurance remains a strong advantage for metal buildings.

 If your metal building is less than 15 thousand square feet, the rate you’re charged to insure it will be based on these classifications.
 In some circumstances, you may be able to further lower your insurance costs by adding active fire-resistance elements (like a sprinkler system) to your building.
 This can influence your insurance quote positively.
-If you’re constructing a building larger than 15 thousand square feet, most insurance companies will take some additional factors under consideration as well, like losses aggregated by your state, region and building type, and the actual value of your building.
+If you’re constructing a building larger than 15 thousand square feet, most insurance companies will take additional factors under consideration as well, like losses aggregated by your state, region, and building type, and the actual value of your building.

-For example, if you’re building a metal airplane hangar in a part of the country that regularly sees earthquakes, tornados or hurricanes, insurance companies will take the possibility of natural disaster into account.
+For example, if you’re building a metal airplane hangar in a part of the country that regularly sees earthquakes, tornados, or hurricanes, insurance companies will take the possibility of natural disaster into account.
 But even in these cases, steel buildings are cheaper to insure than traditional construction.
 After all, wood-frame buildings in the same area would get hit by the same hypothetical natural disaster … and would be much more likely to incur damage.
-The fact that steel buildings are resistant not only to fire but to earthquakes, water damage and high wind make them very attractive to insurance providers.
+The fact that steel buildings are resistant not only to fire but to earthquakes, water damage, and high wind make them very attractive to insurance providers (not to mention homeowners).

 Because Worldwide Steel metal building kits go up much more quickly than any traditional construction project, they’re appealing from the get-go.
-Add in the cost-effectiveness, customization options and the lower costs over the life of the building – including insurance – metal buildings start looking better and better.
+Add in the lower building costs, customization options, and the lower costs over the life of the building – including insurance premiums – metal buildings keep looking better and better.

 Ready to start talking about a metal building of your own?
 Give our team a call at 1-800-825-0316.

-The number of people getting in touch with Worldwide Steel experts because they’re interested in a metal building for residential use (like a metal home, residential garage or barndominium) is on the rise.
+The number of people getting in touch with Worldwide Steel experts because they’re interested in a metal building for residential use (like a metal home, residential garage, barndominium or even personal storage building) is on the rise.
 And if you’re reading this, you’re probably considering the same thing yourself.

-It’s not unusual to see steel building framing in commercial buildings or personal buildings designed for, say, outdoor use or heavy machinery storage.
+It’s not unusual to see metal building framing in commercial buildings or personal buildings designed for, say, outdoor use or heavy machinery storage.
 That’s where we all expect to see steel structures.
 But in residential construction, traditional wood framing still reigns supreme.

-Despite the obvious benefits of steel building materials (including but definitely not limited to shorter construction and finishing time, lower labor costs, lower material costs (especially at the moment), energy efficiency, durability against high winds and snow loads, immunity to termites and lower upkeep and maintenance over the life of the building), many potential builders shy away from it in favor of wood buildings.
-While wood framing is heavier, making it potentially more durable in some situations (although we would argue that as well), the cost-effectiveness, durability and almost nonexistent barrier to entry of using steel are enough to outweigh the benefits of wood framing.
+Despite the obvious benefits of steel building materials (including but definitely not limited to: shorter construction and finishing time, structural strength, fire resistant, lower labor costs, lower material costs (especially at the moment), energy efficiency, durability against high winds and snow loads, immunity to termites and lower upkeep and maintenance over the life of the building), many potential builders shy away from it in favor of wood buildings.
+While wood framing construction materials are heavier, making it potentially more durable in some situations (although we would argue that’s a misconception as well), the cost-effectiveness, durability and almost nonexistent barrier to entry of using steel frame construction are enough to outweigh the benefits of wood framing.

-Here’s where wood still shines: aesthetics.
-Even for metal building enthusiasts like us, we understand that most people still consider a traditional wood residence more attractive than one made of steel.
-So if you’re intrigued with the benefits of a steel building kit, but can’t get your mind off how beautiful a wood structure would look (or if you’re looking to build in an area with strict building regulations), we suggest you consider a hybrid wood and steel building.
+Here’s where wooden buildings still shine: aesthetics.
+Even for prefab metal building enthusiasts like us, we understand that most people still consider a traditional wooden structure more attractive than one made of steel.
+So if you’re intrigued with the benefits of a pre-engineered steel building kit, but can’t get your mind off how beautiful a wood structure would look (or if you’re looking to build in an area with strict building regulations), we suggest you consider a third building type: a hybrid steel and wood building.

-A hybrid wood and steel building combines all the benefits and longevity of metal with all the coziness and hominess of wood.
+A hybrid steel and wood building combines all the benefits and longevity of metal trusses with all the coziness and hominess of a wood frame building.